About

 Paul has used the land cycle to make real investment decisions in his own portfolio — in property and in shares.
 He’s bought when conviction said buy.
 He’s been patient when the framework said wait.
 He doesn’t recommend anything to clients that he hasn’t lived through, stress-tested, or already done himself.

 It’s not a coincidence that his client work reflects the same instincts.
 Real assets when real assets make sense.
-Defensive ballast when valuations stretch.
+Defensive bias when valuations stretch.
 Conviction managers who can move with the cycle rather than against it.
 Structures that compound after tax, not just on paper.

 The practitioner